Ownership of Credit Data Infrastructure

 Cross-border data transfers can become a useful instrument to facilitate the provision of credit and other financial services across borders.
 Only 16% of European members of European credit bureaus share data directly with financial institutions in other countries.
 This percentage is linked to the existence of the reciprocity principle.
 37% of credit bureaus share data across borders i.e. indirect data sharing.
 Situation in cross border data sharing has not shown any significant changes since 2012.

-The Association of Consumer Credit Information Supplier (ACCIS) represents the largest group of credit reference agencies in the world.
+The Association of Consumer Credit Information Suppliers (ACCIS) represents the largest group of credit reference agencies in the world.
 ACCIS brings together 40 members across 27 European countries and 8 associate and affiliate members from all other continents.

 EU Transparency Register: 21868711871-63